-Both thesis program of study and a non-thesis optionThe department offers both thesis and non-thesis options of program of study.
+The department offers both thesis and non-thesis options of program of study.
 Both options require 30 credit hours.
-At least 15 of theseTo take full advantage of the academic experience available, however, students are encouraged to take the thesis option.
-Of the 30 credit hours required, at least 15 credit hours must be at the ME 500 level (thesis level.
-At least twenty-onework for up to 6 credit hours).
-At least 21 credit hours must be in mechanical engineering courses(up to six hours may be thesis credit) and six6 hours must be in mathematics orthe physical sciences.
+To take full advantage of the academic experience available, however, students are encouraged to take the thesis option.
+Of the 30 credit hours required, at least 15 credit hours must be at the ME 500 level (which may include ME 599 (thesis) up to 6 credit hours).
+At least 21 credit hours must be in mechanical engineering courses and 6 hours must be in mathematics.
 The discipline of mechanical engineering has a close interface with civil engineering in the areas of stress analysis and elasticity and with electrical engineering in the areas of system dynamics and control theory.
 Whenever possible, courses in these areas will be cross-listed so as to enrich the variety of course offerings for students in all programs.
 The specific program of study is selected by the student and approved by the student's adviser.
-This method allowsconsiderable flexibility to meet the objectives of the experienced engineers who are expected to make up the majority of the students.
-The program allows one elective courses(one for thesis students and two for non-thesis students) that may be selected from any of the courses listed in the current Graduate Catalog if they meet the prerequisites.
-All students are required to complete either ME 530, Advanced530-Advanced Dynamics, or ME 575, Advanced575-Advanced Fluid Mechanics I.
+The program allows one elective course that may be selected from any of the courses listed in the current Graduate Catalog if they meet the prerequisites.
+All students are required to complete either ME 530, Advanced Dynamics, or ME 575, Advanced Fluid Mechanics.

-Students will be guided in thesis work by a thesis adviser with the assistance and concurrence of thean advisory committee.
+Students will be guided in thesis work by a thesis adviser with the assistance and concurrence of an advisory committee.
 The thesis topic will be selected from an area in mechanical engineering and approved by the student's adviser.
 When possible, part-time students will be encouraged to select topics complementing their professional responsibilities.
 Writing a thesis involves an intensive research effort and students are encouraged to initiate their thesis work early in the program, even before registering for any thesis credit.

-In the non-thesis option, students prepare a research paper, the topic of which is mutually agreed upon by the student and the advisory committee.
+In the non-thesis option, students are required to prepare a research paper, the topic of which is mutually agreed upon by the student and the advisory committee.
 No credit is awarded for completion of this research paper.